Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 * Download this project.
 * Get the `ls-adapter-interface.jar`, `ls-generic-adapters.jar`, and `log4j-1.2.15.jar` files from the [Lightstreamer distribution](http://www.lightstreamer.com/download) and copy them into the `lib` folder.
-* The conversion from Java beans to an AMF-compatible byte array is performed by a couple of the [BlazeDS libraries](http://sourceforge.net/adobe/blazeds/wiki/Home/).
-Download BlazeDS (binary distribution) and extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under "WEB-INF/lib/") and copy them into the `lib` folder.
+* Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`) and copy them into the `lib` folder.
 * Build the java source files in the `src` folder into a `LS_AMF_Hello_World_Adapter.jar` file.
 Here is an example for that:
 ```sh
   >javac -source 1.7 -target 1.7 -nowarn -g -classpath lib/flex-messaging-common.jar;lib/flex-messaging-core.jar;lib/ls-adapter-interface.jar;lib/ls-generic-adapters.jar;lib/log4j-1.2.15.jar -sourcepath -d tmp_classes src/AMFHelloWorld.java
   >jar cvf LS_AMF_Hello_World_Adapter.jar -C tmp_classes com
 ```
-* py the just compiled LS_AMF_Hello_World_Adapter.jar in the adapters/AMFHelloWorld/lib folder of your Lightstreamer Server installation
+* copy the just compiled `LS_AMF_Hello_World_Adapter.jar` in the `adapters/AMFHelloWorld/lib` folder of your Lightstreamer Server installation.

 ## See Also